lucianadiaz-a/deal-hawk/README.md

 ## Current Status

-**Status:** MVP build complete.
-App is functional and running.
-Ready for deployment and demo preparation.
+**Status:** MVP build complete and deployed.
+App is functional and running in production.
+Ready for demo submission.
 (See `docs/00-overview/WORKPLAN.md` for timeline.)

 This is a timeboxed Build First sprint (48 hours) to demonstrate a Tenex-style approach: fast discovery, ruthless prioritization, and clean delivery of a small but real workflow improvement.